Are You Exercising Or Training?

 These people who train do what they do — you know, that bor-r-ring shit like implementing old as dirt methods and giving a fuck about using proper technique when performing a movement (Crossfit, I’m still looking at you, darling!) — because what they do that’s free of all the bullshit bells and whistles is time-tested and proven.
 They understand that there’s no need to reinvent the wheel twice.

 People who train don’t do kipping pull-ups, deadlifts, clean and jerks, or other Olympic lifts for AMRAP.
-While using your hips to generate the momentum necessary to propel you up and over the bar a bazillion times may give a good boost to the ole ego because very few of us pussies can even do more than 20 pull-ups in a row from a dead-hang, kipping will do nothing to better the body.
+While using your hips to generate the momentum necessary to propel yourself up and over the bar a bazillion times may give a good boost to the ole ego because very few of us pussies can even do more than 20 pull-ups in a row from a dead-hang, kipping will do nothing to better the body.

 People who train don’t stand one-legged on a Bosu ball situated over a bed of spikes while curling 5 lbs pink dumbbells and limboing under a bar of fire as “Who Let the Dogs Out” blasts through the gym’s sound system.
 While doing that may be entertaining, it will do nothing to better the body — fuck what your idiot, big-box gym’s personal trainer says.